 (MCL) Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using The best available treatment technology disinfectant is necessary for control of microbial contaminants.
+MCLs are set as close to the MCLGs as feasible using The best available treatment technology

 (MCLG) Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.